Prostate Diseases

 Managing Benign Prostatic Hyperplasia (BPH)

-A person with BPH can change their lifestyle to relieve symptoms and avoid surgery.
+A person with BPH can make lifestyle changes to reduce symptoms and may avoid surgery.

-• Limit fluids to about 2 liters or 2 quarts per day
+• Limit fluid intake to about 2 liters (2 quarts) per day

-• Avoid alcohol, caffeine, and nicotine (all bladder irritants)
+• Avoid alcohol, caffeine, and nicotine, which can irritate the bladder

 • Try to urinate at least every 3 hours

-• Avoid over-the-counter decongestants and antihistamines that can worsen symptoms
+• Avoid over-the-counter decongestants and antihistamines, which can worsen symptoms

-• See if any medications (prescription and non-prescription) may be making your symptoms worse.
+• Ask your healthcare provider if any of your medications may be making symptoms worse

 Managing Prostatitis

-Men with prostatitis often experience symptom relief with the following approaches:
+Men with prostatitis may feel better with the following steps:

-• Staying away from alcohol, caffeine, and acidic or spicy foods
+• Avoid alcohol, caffeine, and spicy or acidic foods

-• Sitting on a soft cushion or special inflated pillow to reduce pressure on the prostate
+• Sit on a soft cushion or padded seat to reduce pressure

-• Stopping bicycling or using a soft, wide bicycle seat and padded shorts
+• Avoid bicycling, or use a wide, padded seat and shorts

 Managing Prostate Cancer

-• Choose a healthy diet high in fruits and vegetables and low in animal fats
+• Eating a healthy diet with lots of fruits and vegetables and less animal fat

-Having a diagnosis of prostate cancer can cause a range of feelings, including fear, anger, depression, and anxiety.
-Helpful ways of coping include:
+A diagnosis of prostate cancer can cause many feelings, such as fear, anger, depression, or anxiety.
+Helpful ways to cope include:

-• Ask your healthcare provider about support groups in your area.
+• Asking your healthcare provider about support groups

 Back To Top